Georg Krauß: Early beginnings

-A locomotive built by Krauss, the "Degen und Wiegand KARL" (serial number 2062) was constructed in 1888.
+A locomotive built by Krauss, the "Degen und Wiegand KARL" (serial number 2062), was constructed in 1888.
 Degen und Wiegand were a construction company in Kiel.
 The locomotive was sold to and used by various construction companies, including Hermann Bachstein.
 It was also used for rail services on the Sued Harz Eisenbahn.
 The Centrale Limburgsche Spoorweg (CLS) obtained the locomotive through purchase in 1916.
 It remained in service until 1921 and was scrapped in 1923.

 Further Successes

-Krauß was not just a successful locomotive manufacturer, but also supported other technological developments, like the first refrigerators by Linde.
+In addition to locomotives, Krauß also supported other technological developments, such as Linde's first refrigerators.
 He took part in the expansion of railway lines in the Saxony, Thuringia and Alsace, in the conversion of the horse-drawn tramways to steam operations in Munich and Vienna, the building of the Chiemsee Railway and the establishment of the Lokalbahn AG.
-In addition in 1876 he was one of the founders of the present day Institute of German Engineers, the VDI, (Verein Deutscher Ingenieure) and in 1903 generously supported the creation of the Deutsches Museum with 100,000 marks and the repurchase of his first locomotive "Landwührden".
+In 1876, he was one of the founders of the VDI, an association for German engineers, and in 1903, he donated 100,000 marks and the repurchase of his first locomotive, 'Landwührden,' to help create the Deutsches Museum.

 Twists of Fate

-In 1876 his first wife Lydia died and so too did his only son, Conrad, after an accident in 1885, whereupon Krauß converted his firm into public limited company and drew back from active business leadership.
-He remained chairman of the board until his death, however.
+In 1876, Krauß lost his first wife, Lydia, and in 1885 his only son, Conrad, died in an accident.
+After these losses, Krauß stepped back from active management of his company, transforming it into a public limited company.

 Honours

-As early as 1880 he was awarded the Knight's Cross 1st Class of the Grand Duchy of Saxony-Weimar, as well as the title of Royal Bavarian Industrialist (Königlich bayerischer Kommerzienrat) from King Ludwig II of Bavaria for his services.
-In 1903 followed the Order of Merit of Holy Michael 3rd Class, and with the conferral of the Knights Cross of the Royal Order of Merit of the Bavarian Crown he rose on 6 March 1905 to ranks of the nobility.
-The Technical University of Munich awarded him the title of Doctor of Engineering honoris causa and the VDI gave him the Grashof commemorative coin.
+As early as 1880, he was awarded the Knight's Cross 1st Class of the Grand Duchy of Saxony-Weimar, as well as the title of Royal Bavarian Industrialist (Königlich bayerischer Kommerzienrat) from King Ludwig II of Bavaria for his services.

 A Life with Foresight

-In 1905 Krauß decided to move the location of the factory from the crowded town centre out to Allach, from where its successor organisation still operates today.
-Sadly he did not live to see either the completion of the Deutsches Museum or the move to Allach.
-On 5 November 1906 the manufacturer Georg von Krauß died shortly before his 80th birthday in Munich.
+In 1905, Krauß decided to move the location of the factory from the crowded town centre out to Allach, from where its successor organisation still operates today.
+He did not live to see the technical completion of the Deutsches Museum or the move to Allach.
+On 5 November 1906, the manufacturer Georg von Krauß died shortly before his 80th birthday in Munich.
 His friend and one of his first co-workers, Carl von Linde, took over the chair of the board.
 His factory made 7,186 locomotives from 1866 until its merger with the bankrupt Maffei locomotive works in 1931.